QuantEcon/python_lecture_sandpit/source/rst/information_consumption_smoothing-v3.rst

 .. code-block:: python3

-    # construct b1 so that two types of consumers have the same expected discounted wealth
+    # Construct b1 so that two types of consumers have the same
+    # expected discounted wealth
     x1_hypo = x1.copy()

     x1_hypo[2, :] = x1[0, :] / (1 - β) - x1[1, :] / (1 - β) - ew2